pasqal-io/maximum-independent-set/README.md

 Users setting their first steps into quantum computing will learn how to implement the core algorithm in a few simple steps and run it using the Pasqal Neutral Atom QPU.
 More experienced users will find this library to provide the right environment to explore new ideas - both in terms of methodologies and data domain - while always interacting with a simple and intuitive QPU interface.

+This library is actively used to solve real-world projects.
+We have applied it to optimize the layout and costs of [5G network deployments](https://www.pasqal.com/blog/reducing-the-costs-of-deploying-a-5g-network-with-a-hybrid-classical-quantum-approach/), [schedule satellite missions with Thales](https://www.pasqal.com/success-story/thales/), and [improve charging network planning for electric vehicles with EDF](https://www.pasqal.com/success-story/edf/).
+These case studies highlight how quantum-based MIS solutions can tackle complex challenges across telecom, aerospace and energy sectors.

 ## Installation

 ### Using `hatch`, `uv` or any pyproject-compatible Python manager